sipb/spike/README.md

-# Spike
+# Spike: A Software Network Load Balancer
-A software network load balancer that runs on commodity Linux servers based on Google's Maglev.
+Spike runs on commodity Linux servers and is based on Google's network load balancer, Maglev, which can be found [here](https://research.google.com/pubs/pub44824.html).

 # Install